Board of Directors

-The broad scope of Dexter’s career-leadership has served numerous contexts.
-His work has measurably impacted communities globally with educational reform, government policy, leadership development, financial empowerment, and spiritual enrichment.
-His reputation has established him as a credible voice and thought leader, positioning him as a sought after advisor for global shapers around the world.
+Canvassing the majority of the United States and more than 20 nations abroad, Dexter’s work has measurably empowered global communities – impacting leadership standards and social constructs; reforming educational policy; and stimulating sustainable, equitable solutions for marginalized populations.
+His reputation has established him as a credible voice and thought leader, making him a highly sought-after advisor for global shapers around the world.

 David S. Walker is a gifted communicator, brilliant visionary, and an incredible leader.
 An award winning speaker, David is committed to motivating families on the power of investing to take full control of your financial future and own your tomorrow.
 As a Wealth Management Specialist, David works for one of the largest wealth management and advisory firms in the nation with over $4 Trillion in AUM.
 His responsibilities include supporting the overall business practice which includes, asset development, portfolio management, sales execution, operational effectiveness, and client experience.

 Prior to working in Wealth Management, David spent over 7 years with Christians United for Israel (CUFI).
 During his tenure, he helped build out the campus division–CUFI on Campus–developing strong Christian student leaders on college campuses in the US.
 As the director of CUFI on Campus, David along with his team launched over 300 officially recognized CUFI on Campus Chapters at top universities across the nation.
 His efforts aided to change the narrative on college campuses regarding Israel and the conflict in the Middle East.
 David has also traveled extensively across the U.S. and internationally speaking at over 450 conferences, universities, churches, and synagogues as well as lobbying elected officials on Capital Hill on the importance of Christian Support for Israel.